t288matt/vatpac-stats/docs/GEOGRAPHIC_BOUNDARY_FILTER_CONFIG.md

 ### Filter Statistics

-The filter provides real-time statistics:
+The filter provides real-time statistics for all entity types:

 ```json
 {